nfagerlund/eardogger/README.md

 - `PORT` — Port for webserver to bind to.
 Heroku and Glitch automatically provide this.
 - `SESSION_SECRET` — Arbitrary secret used for securing user login sessions.
 No one provides it.

+## Running Migrations

+`yarn run db-migrate up --env prod`

+For the dev server on glitch, gotta use npx instead of yarn run (and specify `dev`).

+Migrations use database.json for their config, which in turn mostly defers to `DATABASE_URL`.

 ## v1 API

 - [POST /api/v1/create](#post-api-v1-create)